On this page:

 North Central CMA also held a successful Showcasing the Campaspe event at Rochester in May 2022, attracting nearly 40 people from diverse backgrounds.

-Arthur Rylah Institute scientists shared research findings of the positive impact these actions have had on the native vegetation and fish along the river.
+Arthur Rylah Institute scientists shared research findings of the positive impact waterway management actions, including water for the environment, have had on the native vegetation and fish along the river.
 A local fisher captivated the audience with her enthusiasm and tips for fishing the river and her involvement in the Women In Recreational Fishing (WIRF) Network.

-At Heart Morass, recent efforts to reduce the salinity in the wetlands have primed the wetland to respond to the floods with freshwater dependent vegetation, establishing in large areas across the wetland to levels not seen for 30 years.
-The fresh conditions have also seen the first recorded breeding of the green and golden bell frog in Heart Morass.
+At Heart Morass, recent efforts to reduce the salinity in the wetlands primed the wetland to respond to the floods, with freshwater dependent vegetation establishing in large areas across the wetland to levels not seen for 30 years.
+The fresh conditions also saw the first recorded breeding of the green and golden bell frog in Heart Morass.

 The Goulburn Broken CMA’s Environmental water management project highlighted a new initiative to engage mental health patients with local green spaces, including Reedy Swamp and the Goulburn River, which both receive environmental water.